 Students should be aware of the specific policies associated with this program, located on the Admissions & Policies tab.

 Integrative studies students complete INTS 391 Understanding Integrative Studies and INTS 491 Senior Capstone and choose a concentration from the options below.
 Before registering, students should see an advisor to help plan their degree program to meet Mason requirements.
 The advisor also can help students choose electives or a minor.

 A concentration is the equivalent of a major in a traditional degree program.
-Students choose from an established multidisciplinary concentration to fit their interests and needs.
 Concentration coursework combines integrative studies (INTS) classes with coursework from other Mason units (departments, schools, and colleges).
 While fulfilling the concentration requirements, students are also responsible for completing a minimum of 30 credits of INTS coursework.
 Any INTS courses required for the concentration will apply.
 Students must present a minimum GPA of 2.00 in courses applied to the concentration.